2017-2018 All State Junior Chorus Information: Information and Requirements:

 2. Melodic Sight Reading

-All students accepted for the Maryland All State Junior Chorus will receive a CD with their voice part and the accompaniment for each piece on the program.
+All students selected for the Maryland All State Junior Chorus will receive custom rehearsal tracks with their voice part and the accompaniment for each piece on the program

-The Junior Chorus will rehearse at the Sheraton North in Towson, on Friday, March 3 - Sunday, March 5, 2017.
-The concert will be on Sunday at Perry Hall High School
+The Junior Chorus will rehearse at the Sheraton North in Towson, on Friday, March 2 - Sunday, March 4, 2018.
+The concert will be on Sunday at Perry Hall High School.

-Teachers interested in being considered to assist with auditions or being a chaperone should contact Katie Meloro, Junior All State Chorus Manager, Katherine_meloro@hcpss.org
+Teachers interested in being considered to assist with auditions or in being a chaperone should contact Melissa Crowhurst, Junior All State Chorus Manager, firstname.lastname@example.org.

 The music requirements for each group are listed below.
 It is the student’s responsibility to acquire the music and prepare it.
 School directors should assist in this process.
 Copies of the music will not be provided at the auditions.
 The a cappella piece must be memorized for the audition.

-Photocopies may not be used for the Junior Chorus as their piece is not from the public domain.
+Photocopies may be used for the Junior Chorus as the piece is in public domain.

 In the event that at student arrives at the audition with the incorrect audition music prepared, the student will be given the correct music and up to one hour to prepare the correct music for the audition.